-Compatibility: This website is not optimized for Internet Explorer browsers.
-For best performance, we recommend using Google Chrome, Safari, Mozilla FireFox or Microsoft Edge.
-Cost: \$20/individual 14.
-QPR: Question, Persuade and Refer https://qprinstitute.com/ a.
-QPR Online Gatekeeper Training Listing: NREPP (Legacy) and SPRC-BPR (Previously) Description: One-hour online gatekeeper training covering the common causes of suicidal behavior; the warning signs of suicide; how to Question, Persuade and Refer someone who may be suicidal; and how to get help for someone in crisis.
+Cost: This online training is included in the SOS® Program at no additional charge.
+Organizations not currently using the SOS® Program may gain free access to the online training.
+14. QPR: Question, Persuade and Refer www.gprinstitute.com a.
+QPR Online Gatekeeper Training Listing: NREPP (Legacy) and SPRC-BPR (Previously) Description: One hour online gatekeeper training covering the common causes of suicidal behavior; the warning signs of suicide; how to Question, Persuade and Refer someone who may be suicidal; and how to get help for someone in crisis.